hannahborje/todoBackboneStyle/README.md

 1. Run the setup file (you only need to do this the first time)

-2. Open a terminal window and write
+2. Open a terminal window and write (yes, it is a space between the dot (.) and venv...)

     .  venv/bin/activate

 3. and then